 - Dropped support for Python 3.8. - Dropped support many older dependencies see pyproject.toml for details.
-Generally speaking, Ubuntu 22.04 is our baseline system. - Dropped support 32-bit Windows and Linux.
-You must use a 64-bit operating system, and 64-bit versions of Python, Tesseract and Ghostscript to use OCRmyPDF.
-Many of our dependencies are dropping 32-bit support (e.g. Pillow), and we are following suit. - · Changed to trusted release for PyPI publishing. - pikepdf memory mapping is enabled again for improved performance, now an issue with pikepdf has been fixed. - ocrmypdf.helpers.calculate_downsample previously had two variants, one that took a PIL.
-Image and one that took a tuple[int, int].
-The latter was removed. - The snap version of ocrmypdf is now based on Ubuntu core22.

-- We now account situations where a small portion of an image on a page reports a high DPI (resolution).
+Generally speaking, Ubuntu 22.04 is our baseline system. - Dropped support for 32-bit Linux wheels.
+We strongly recommend a 64-bit operating system, and 64-bit versions of Python, Tesseract and Ghostscript to use OCRmyPDF.
+Many of our dependencies are dropping 32-bit builds (e.g. Pillow), and we are following suit.
+(Maintainers may still build 32-bit versions from source.) - Changed to trusted release for PyPI publishing. - · pikepdf memory mapping is enabled again for improved performance, now an issue with pikepdf has been fixed. - ocrmypdf.helpers.calculate_downsample previously had two variants, one that took a PIL.Image and one that took a tuple[int, int].
+The latter was removed. - The snap version of ocrmypdf is now based on Ubuntu core22. - We now account situations where a small portion of an image on a page reports a high DPI (resolution).
 Previously, the entire page would be rasterized at the highest resolution, which caused performance problems.
 Now, the page is rasterized at a resolution based on the average DPI of the page, weighted by the area that each feature occupies.
-Typically, small areas of high resolution in PDFs are errors or quirks from the repeated use of assets and high resolution is not beneficial. #1010#1104#1004#1079#1010 - Ghostscript color conversion strategy is now configurable. #1143
+Typically, small areas of high resolution in PDFs are errors or quirks from the repeated use of assets and high resolution is not beneficial. #1010#1104#1004#1079#1010 - Ghostscript color conversion strategy is now configurable using --color-conversion-strategy. #1143 - JBIG2 threshold for optimization is now configurable using --jbig2-threshold. #1133